-Provide names and contact details of two referees.

-A letter of Support and Recommendation for the PhD candidate is required from each.

-- In their letter, referees may comment on: - Particular achievements of the applicant making them worthy of this award; - Whether the applicant has the willingness and endeavour to pursue the proposed research program; - How they see the applicants future in Australian research.
+- Provide names and contact details of one referee. - A letter of Support and Recommendation for the PhD candidate is required. - The referee should not be the Supervisor, not other members within the Supervisor's research group. . - In their letter, referees may comment on: - Particular achievements of the applicant making them worthy of this award; - Whether the applicant has the willingness and endeavour to pursue the proposed research program; - How they see the applicants future in Australian research.